Kernel-based Koopman approximants for control: Flexible sampling, error analysis, and stability

-The proposed method provided in detail in \Cref{alg:cap} consists of two steps.
-In a first step, we determine $d$~clusters of size~$N \geq m+1$, where $m$ is the control dimension in \Cref{eq:dynamics:control}.
+The method proposed in \cref{alg:cap} consists of two steps.
+First, we determine $d$~clusters of size~$N \geq m+1$.
 Each cluster corresponds to a center $x_\ell \in \Omega$, $\ell \in [1:d]$, and its $N$ nearest neighbors.
 The chosen centers~$x_\ell$, $\ell \in [1:d]$, determine the fill distance~$h_\mathcal{X}$.
-Then, we use the data triples~$(\bar{x}_i,\bar{u}_i,\bar{x}_i^+)$ corresponding to the cluster centered at~$x_\ell$ to approximate the function values $g_0(x_\ell)$ and $G(x_\ell)$ for each $\ell \in [1:d]$.
-In a second step, based on the approximated function values from the first step, we apply RKHS-based interpolation to approximate the entries in the vector- and matrix-valued functions $g_0$ and $G$ in the $\sup$-norm.
+Then, we use the data triples~$(\bar{x}_i,\bar{u}_i,\bar{x}_i^+)$ corresponding to the cluster centered at~$x_\ell$ to approximate the function values $g_0(x_\ell)$ and $G(x_\ell)$ for each $\ell \in [1:d]$. {This step addresses the absence of direct measurements of $g_0$ and $G$, as these quantities are only available through the lens of the dynamics via a linear combination scaled with the control values.} In a second step, we apply RKHS-based interpolation to approximate the entries in the vector- and matrix-valued functions $g_0$ and $G$ in the $\sup$-norm.
 We briefly highlight that the clustering step in particular alleviates the inherent ill-conditioning of kernel-based interpolation tasks, which manifests in the rapidly decaying eigenvalues of the kernel matrix~$\bK_\mathcal{X}$ \cite[Theorem 4.16]{Sant18}.
-This feature may be seen in the estimate of the subsequent~\Cref{rem:thm:kEDMD-bound-control} as the term including the inverse of the kernel matrix may be controlled by the cluster radius $\varepsilon$.
+This feature may be seen in the estimate of the subsequent~\cref{t:control_main} as the term including the inverse of the kernel matrix may be controlled by the cluster radius $\varepsilon$.

-We briefly comment on the algorithmic choices of \Cref{alg:cap}. \begin{remark}[Sampling and clustering] In \Cref{alg:cap}, the points $x_1,\ldots,x_d$ can be seen as points on a ``macroscopic'' scale whereas the triples $(x_{\ell, i}, u_{\ell, i}, x_{\ell, i}^+)$, based on the nearest neighbors, could be understood as data on a ``microscopic level''.
-For the sampling of the data triples $(\bar{x}_i, \bar{u}_i, \bar{x}_i^+)$, $i \in [1:\bar{d}]$, and the clustering step in \Cref{alg:cap}, various strategies could be applied.